-In IPS mode, a memcap-policy exception policy can be set, telling Suricata what to do in case memcap is hit: 'drop-flow', 'pass-flow', 'bypass', 'reject', 'ignore'.
+In IPS mode, a memcap-policy exception policy can be set, telling Suricata what to do in case memcap is hit: 'drop-packet', 'pass-packet', 'reject', or 'ignore'.

 At the point the memcap will still be reached, despite prealloc, the flow-engine goes into the emergency-mode.
 In this mode, the engine will make use of shorter time-outs.
 It lets flows expire in a more aggressive manner so there will be more space for new Flows.